Overview#

 $ vsk run --fullscreen my_project

-This can ben permanently enabled by setting the VSK_FULLSCREEN
+This can be permanently enabled by setting the VSK_FULLSCREEN environment variable.

 $ vsk run --editor charm my_project